 It is expected that the JPO will be required to travel during the period of his/her placement.
 For instance, to participate in international meetings to both present UNEP's work and gather feedback and to learn from others.

 Training and Learning Elements

 The workplan is intended to provide training and learning in respect of:

-Task 1: Programme management; partnership building, analytical capability;
+Task 1: Partnership building, analytical capability and programming experience.

-Task 2: Analytical capability, programme management; normative guidance development, partnership building;
+Task 2: Analytical capability, programme management; normative guidance development, partnership building.